cdktf/cdktf-provider-cloudflare/docs/logpushJob.go.md

 String to use as template for each record instead of the default comma-separated list.

+All fields used in the template must be present in `field_names` as well, otherwise they will end up as null.
+Format as a Go `text/template` without any standard functions, like conditionals, loops, sub-templates, etc.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/logpush_job#record_template LogpushJob#record_template}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/logpush_job#record_template LogpushJob#record_template}

 ---